Turks hit by crisis line up for bread - ExBulletin

 However, the queues at kiosks are also long in other major cities, including the capital Ankara.

-After waiting in patient silence in the rain for about 10 minutes, most Duman customers leave with four or five loaves of bread in clear plastic bags.
+After waiting in patient silence in the rain for about 10 minutes, most Dumans customers leave with four or five loaves of bread in transparent plastic bags.

-Hidden under hoods and umbrellas, few want to tell reporters what led them to exit the cold streets in search of Turkey’s cheapest bread.
+Hidden under hoods and umbrellas, few wish to speak to reporters about what led them to exit the cold streets in search of the cheapest turkey bread.

 The breads sell for 1.25 lire (10 US cents), about half the price of most regular breads.